mayur858/Flutter_docs/readme.md

-These command will delete the the android folder other dependencies and would reinstall them using the ***flutter pub get*** command, moving on will need to resolve the pubspec.yaml file some of the dependencies are depreicated or are out of the order, what I mean by this is that they are no longer being maintain by the maintainer or the dependencies is not up to the standard of the flutter SDK require it to run or have some null saftey issue.
+These command will delete the the android folder other dependencies and would reinstall them using the ***flutter pub get*** command, moving on will need to resolve the pubspec.yaml file some of the dependencies are depreicated or are out of the order, what I mean by this is that they are no longer being maintain by the maintainer or the dependencies is not up to the standard of the flutter SDK require it to run or have some null safety issue.

 Now comes the difficult part you will need to run and check the error in order to resolve the dependencies issue as updating all of them at the same time would